Games & Quizzes

 /ˈverēəs/

-Several; consisting of different things or types. more than one. more than one.
+different from one another. more than one. more than one.

 /ˈbôrdər/

 line separating two areas.
 Lines separating one country, state from another.
-To form the edge of (road, etc.).
+To be right next to another country or state.

 /ˈsaCHəˌrādəd/